weaveworks/scope/site/installing.md

 ### <a name="docker-single-node"></a>Single-node

-To install Scope in stand-alone mode, run the following commands:
+To install Scope on a single node, run the following commands:

     sudo curl -L git.io/scope -o /usr/local/bin/scope
     sudo chmod a+x /usr/local/bin/scope